lombard-finance/evm-smart-contracts/DEPLOYMENT.md

 ```
 Write contracts address to json file.

-Caim admin rights over `LBTC token` in ccip and set the pool:
+Claim admin rights over `LBTC token` in ccip and set the pool:

-Call `regiterAdminViaOwner` in blockchain explorer on `RegistryModuleOwnerCustom` contract (address should be provided by CCIP), `localToken` address = `LTBC` token address
+Call `registerAdminViaOwner` in blockchain explorer on `RegistryModuleOwnerCustom` contract (address should be provided by CCIP), `localToken` address = `LTBC` token address

 Call `acceptAdminRole` in blockchain explorer on `TokenAdminRegistry` contract (address should be provided by CCIP), `localToken` address = `LTBC` token address